When is Assortment Optimization Optimal?: Introduction

 \section{Introduction}

 A ubiquitous question faced by online and brick-and-mortar retailers alike is which \textit{assortment} of products to carry.
 On one hand, carrying a wide variety of products allows the retailer to satisfy more customers' needs, capturing greater market share.
-On the other hand, carrying cheap brands can cannibalize the sales of luxury brands, hurting the retailer's margins.
+On the other hand, carrying cheap brands can cannibalize the sales of high-end brands, hurting the retailer's margins.
 Correctly designing the assortment of products has a tremendous impact on a retailer's bottom line \citep{kok2008assortment}.

 This well-studied problem can be formalized as follows.
-There is a universe of substitute products, and each product $j$ has a fixed price $r_j$ which has been pre-determined by the brand or the competition.
-The buyer has an a-priori \textit{ranking} of the products in the universe, including the ``no-purchase'' option represented by $j=0$ with $r_j=0$.
-After seeing a subset, or assortment, of products $S$, the buyer chooses their most-preferred product among $S\cup\{0\}$, paying the fixed price of that product.
-The ranking can be interpreted as the products sorted in decreasing order of \textit{utility} $v_j-r_j$, where $v_j$ denotes some underlying cardinal valuation for product $j$.
-The \textit{assortment optimization} problem is then: given exogenous prices $r_j$ and a distribution of rankings (or valuations) for the buyer, compute an $S$ to offer which maximizes expected revenue.
+There is a universe of substitute products, and each product $j$ has a fixed price $r_j$ that has been pre-determined by the brand or the competition.
+The buyer has an a-priori \textit{ranking} for buying those products at those prices, which including a ``no-purchase'' option represented by $j=0$ with $r_j=0$.
+After seeing a subset, or assortment, of products $S$, the buyer chooses their most-preferred option among $S\cup\{0\}$, paying the associated fixed price.
+The \textit{assortment optimization} problem is then: given exogenous prices $r_j$ and a distribution of rankings for the buyer, compute an $S$ to offer that maximizes expected revenue.

 Our paper asks---can the seller \textit{go beyond} the revenue of the optimal assortment?
 In practice, some designer fashion retailers\footnote{An example is End Clothing; see their weekly launches on \texttt{endclothing.com}.} have begun making select products available only through randomized lotteries.
 These lotteries occur for new products being launched, and users who sign up agree that if they ``win'' a product, they will be charged the fixed price of that product.
-We emphasize that these lotteries do not change the price; they merely make some products more difficult to obtain.
-Every product still has a fixed price, which is important for protecting the brand value of high-end products); therefore, they can be directly compared to assortments, and in fact can earn strictly more revenue.
+These lotteries do not discount the price (important for protecting the brand value of the high-end products); therefore, they can be directly compared to assortments, and in fact can earn strictly more revenue.

-We begin by providing a concrete example showing that such a lottery can earn greater expected revenue than any assortment.
-We note that due to the fixed prices, our example differs from the lotteries that have been extensively studied in the Bayesian mechanism design literature, in which the pricing of each product and lottery option is a decision variable (see \Cref{sec:bayesianMechDesign}).